MormonTranshumanistAssociation/www/app/containers/AboutPage/markdown/index.md

 ## What is the relation between Mormonism and Transhumanism?

-Increasingly, people see parallels and complements between Mormon and Transhumanist views.
+Increasingly, people are recognizing parallels and complements between Mormon and Transhumanist views.
 On one hand, [Mormonism](http://en.wikipedia.org/wiki/Mormonism) is a religion of the Judeo-Christian tradition that advocates immersive discipleship of Jesus Christ that leads to creative and compassionate works.
 On the other hand,